 Is Whey protein lactose-free?
 What about Whey Protein Isolate?

 Whey protein is a great source of protein, but it does have Lactose in it.
 Lactose is considered a part of whey because it is not completely filtered out when whey is processed for manufacturing.
 However, if you are lactose intolerant or concerned about your protein powder's Lactose content, there are several Lactose-Free Protein Shake options to choose from.
-Lactose-Free Whey Protein Isolate has Lactose reduced to less than 0.1 grams per serving, which makes it perfect for people who are Lactose intolerant and want a Lactose-free shake.
+Lactose-Free Whey Protein Isolate has Lactose reduced to less than 0.1 grams per serving, which generally makes it safe for people who are Lactose intolerant.

 Are plant-based protein powders lactose-free?
 Especially pea protein or soy protein?

 Good news!
-Most plant-based protein powders are Lactose-free.
-However, there are some Lactose proteins that can be found in soy and other vegetarian options.
-Pea protein, soy protein, rice protein powders are known to not have any lactose.
-Additionally, combining pea protein and rice protein makes a complete protein (includes all essential branched chain amino acids), thereby giving you a very suitable option if you're looking to replace your current whey protein powder.
+Plant-based proteins are lactose-free because they are made from plants rather than dairy.
+Additionally, hemp protein and soy protein are complete proteins, and combining pea protein and rice protein makes a complete protein (includes all essential branched chain amino acids), thereby giving you a very suitable option if you're looking to replace your current whey protein powder.
 To read more about this, feel free to check out Whey Protein vs. Plant Protein: Which is better for you?

 Are vegan protein powders lactose-free?